wazeerc/voxie/README.md

 - Firefox (partial support)
 - Safari (partial support)

 Voice selection and quality may vary between browsers.
-The app works best with Chromium-based browsers that support the latest Web Speech API features.
+The app works best with Chromium-based browsers that support the latest Web Speech API features, **Microsoft Edge** is preferred.

 ## Development